 - Snap on round float bobbers

-This summer we teamed up with NJ Fish and Wildlife’s Hooked on Fishing – Not on Drugs program and had a great experience.
+Each summer I team up with the NJ Fish and Wildlife’s Hooked on Fishing – Not on Drugs program to help promote fishing.

-The derbies I’m part of offer awards male and female age categories of 1-5, 6-10 and 11-15.
+The county derbies that I’m a part of offer awards in male and female age categories of 1-5, 6-10 and 11-15.
 Each age range has two award opportunities.

 - First Male and first female to catch a fish